stouffer/EvoGeoModules/manuscript/manuscript.md

 the congruence observed at the continental level sets the baseline for what would be expected in local communities.
 Of course, if ecological mechanisms (such as filtering) reduce co-phylogenetic matching, we should detect this signal at the continental scale but not locally.
-Out of 51 sites, 35 show no signal of co-phylogenetic matching at all, 11 show significant co-phylogenetic matching when using the regional interactions, and 12 show significant co-phylogenetic matching using the local interactions (see *Supp.
+Out of 51 sites, our *PACo* analysis indicates that 35 show no signal of co-phylogenetic matching at all, 11 show significant co-phylogenetic matching when using the regional interactions, and 12 show significant co-phylogenetic matching using the local interactions (see *Supp.
 Mat.
 1*